-People take these the most seriously and are especially grateful for having them pointed out.
+People take these the most serious and are especially grateful for having them pointed out.
 No one wants to send their visitors to sites where they’ll get viruses.

 But how can you do that without visiting each site in turn?
 How can you speed up the process?

 2. People with Kaspersky subscriptions can click a red K icon in the upper right corner of their Firefox browser, and Kaspersky will scan all the links on the page.
 I don’t know what happens if they find one, or if they only alert you if they find a dangerous link, but so far I’ve yet to be alerted to anything…